d4rkne55/microFramework/README.md

 # microFramework

 When I worked on a new project based on Symfony, I started to like Symfony.
+Not too long and I ported one of my projects to Symfony, just to see how my code would look like then.
 There were just two problems:

 * First, it's big with around 7.000 files